freenas/freenas-docs/userguide/system.rst

 :command:`sedhelper` wrapper script to ease SED device administration from the command line.

-By default, SED devices are not locked until the administrator explicitly configures a global or per-device password and initializes the devices.
+By default, SED devices are not locked until the administrator takes ownership by explicitly configuring a global or per-device password.

 Once configured, the system automatically unlocks all SEDs during the boot process, without requiring manual intervention.
 This allows a pool to